 The Bible clearly forbids the veneration of idols.
 God’s moral law states: “You shall have no other gods before Me.
 You shall not make for yourself a carved image…you shall not bow down to them nor serve them.
 For I, the Lord your God, am a jealous God, visiting the iniquity of the fathers upon the children to the third and fourth generations of those who hate Me, but showing mercy to thousands, to those who love Me and keep My commandments” (Exodus 20:3-6).

 Catholics associate the Lady of Fatima with miracles and signs.
 But miracles are not evidence for divine power for the devil can also do miracles to deceive the world (Revelation 16:13-14; Revelation 19:20).
 The Bible gives many cases of “lying wonders” (Exodus 7:22; 8:7; 8:18; Matthew 24:24; Mark 13:22; Revelation 13:13-14).
 In fact, Satan and his demons can masquerade as angels of light (2 Corinthians 11:14-15).
 In Deuteronomy 13:1-5, we read that even if a “prophet” makes a prediction that comes to pass or gives a miraculous “sign” but teaches the worship of false gods, he is a false prophet and should be rejected.

-Mary and the saints are sleeping in the grave (1 Thessalonians 5:25; 2 Thessalonians 3:1; Hebrews 13:18, etc.).
+Mary and the saints (except Enoch, Elijah and Moses) are sleeping in the grave (1 Thessalonians 5:25; 2 Thessalonians 3:1; Hebrews 13:18, etc.).
 The Bible forbids praying to the dead and associates it with sorcery, witchcraft, necromancy, and divination (Leviticus 20:27; Deuteronomy 18:10-13).
 For more on the state of the dead, check the following The Intermediate State.

 In His service,